Traditional illustration with gouache

 Who it is for?

-This course is aimed at artists or, people who are fond of painting or professionals who want to know techniques, resources and procedures to learn, improve or develop their talent on the theme of the urban landscape.
+This course is aimed at artists or painters, hobbyists or professionals who want to know techniques, resources and procedures to learn, improve or develop their talent in the field of traditional illustration.

 Personal computer or tablet to view the videos.
 It is also possible to use a smartphone, although we recommend larger screen sizes that allow you to better appreciate the details.
-On the other hand, each one will be able to make use of the preferred pictorial material to carry out the practices, although we recommend canvas, oils or acrylics, brushes, spatulas, brushes, brush, etc. In short, all the materials recommended by Jacob Dhein for the realization of the painting to work throughout the tutorial process.
+On the other hand, each one will be able to make use of the preferred pictorial material to carry out the practices, although we recommend paper, pencils and markers to start the illustration with traditional techniques.
+In short, all the materials recommended by Loralay Bové for the illustration during the entire tutorial process.

 The materials, we reiterate, are recommended.
 You can do the tutorial without all the materials or in formats other than those oriented in the videos.